 This is a guest post by Siyong Liu, general manager at CFB Bots.
 CFB Bots is an official UiPath partner.

-Previously, the combination of RPA, ML, and AI was collectively known as intelligent automation (IA), though more recently the combination of automation technologies is being referred to as hyperautomation (represented in the graphic below).
+Previously, the combination of RPA, ML, and AI was collectively known as intelligent process automation (IPA), though more recently the combination of automation technologies is being referred to as hyperautomation (represented in the graphic below).

 Yet, for a technology that has generated so much hype and investment dollars, the results have been mixed for organizations.
 For example, the 2019 Deloitte Global RPA Survey found that scaling RPA remains a major hurdle and only 3% of surveyed organizations had scaled beyond 50 software robots.
 And a 2017 EY study found that 30-50% of initial RPA projects fail.

 Notwithstanding these hiccups, our point of view remains that we are entering an ‘automation first’ era led by citizen developers.
 Back at the dawn of the personal computing era, Bill Gates famously declared his ambition to put a desktop computer in every home and office.
 Similarly, at CFB Bots, we share the UiPath vision of a world where there is 'a robot for every person.'

 To help you in your own RPA journey, we have put together the top 14 quotes that will change the way you think about automation.
 Happy reading!